onevcat/Kingfisher/README.md

 }
 ```

-It is really a very common situation I will meet in my daily work.
-Think about how many lines you need to write if without Kingfisher.
-You will fall in love with it!
+It is really a very common situation I can meet in my daily work.
+Think about how many lines you need to write without Kingfisher.
+You will fall in love with it if you give it a try!

 ### Learn More